shuaichencode/nbreg/README.md

 ------------------------------------------------------------------------------

 FILES:
-Censored_CEdata.csv: The simulated censored data True_CEdata.csv: The true uncensored data, used to evaluate methods Main_CreateData.r: main program which simulates the data using Data_Gen.r and save the datasets into .csv files.
+Censored_CEdata.csv: The simulated censored data
+True_CEdata.csv: The true uncensored data, used to evaluate methods
+Main_CreateData.r: main program which simulates the data using Data_Gen.r and save the datasets into .csv files
-Main_NBR.r: main program which reads in the .csv datasets and performs net-benefit regression methods using Est_NBR.r.
+Main_NBR.r: main program which reads in the .csv datasets and performs net-benefit regression methods using Est_NBR.r
-Data_Gen.r: program for data generation, used by Main_CreateData.r Est_NBR.r: program for net-benefit regressions and doubly robust methods for censored data, used by Main_NBR.r
+Data_Gen.r: program for data generation, used by Main_CreateData.r
+Est_NBR.r: program for net-benefit regressions and doubly robust methods for censored data, used by Main_NBR.r